ubports/docs.ubports.com/about/processes/issue-tracking.rst

 GitHub projects
 ---------------

 To increase transparency and communication, GitHub projects (Kanban-Boards) are used whereever practical.
-In case of ubports/ubuntu-touch, a seperate project is used for every team (HAL, Middleware, User Interface)
+In case of github.com/ubports/ubuntu-touch, a single project is used for all issues.
+Projects support filtering by labels, so that only issues that belong to a specific team or affect a specific device can be viewed.

+These are the standard columns:

-* **None (awaiting triage)**: The issue has been approved by the issue manager and is awaiting review from the responsible team. if the issue is a bug, instructions to reproduce are included in the issue description. if the issue is a feature request, it has passed a primary sanity check by the issue manager but has not yet been accepted by the team.
+* **None (awaiting triage)**: The issue has been approved by the issue manager and is awaiting review from the responsible team. if the issue is a bug, instructions to reproduce are included in the issue description. if the issue is a feature request, it has passed a primary sanity check by the qa-team but has not yet been accepted by the responsible development-team.
-* **Accepted**: The issue has been accepted by the responsible team.
+* **Accepted**: The issue has been accepted by the responsible development-team.
 If the issue is a bugreport, the team has decided that it should be fixable and accepts the responsibility.
 If the issue is a featrue request, the team thinks it should be implemented as described.
 * **In Development**: A patch is in development.
 Usually means that a developer is assigned to the issue.
 * **Quality Assurance**: The patch is completed and has passed initial testing.
 The QA team will now review it on all devices and provide feedback.
 If problems are found, the issue is moved back to “In Development”.
 * **Release Candidate**: The patch has passed QA and is ready for release.
 In case of deb-packages that are included in the system-image, the patch will be included in the next over-the-air update on the rc channel, and, if everything goes well, in the next release of the stable channel.
-* **Removed from the project**: A patch has been released (issue closed with a message linking to the patch), the issue has been rejected (issue closed labeled “rejected”), or the issue was moved to a different responsible team.
+* **None (removed from the project)**: A patch has been released (issue closed with a message linking to the patch) or the issue has been rejected (issue closed labeled “rejected”).

 Labels
 ------